 But I digress.
 It is the bird’s eye view of the skyline with the poetic dance of London doubledecker buses and the old-fashioned black taxi cabs below, all circling around the Hyde Park corner roundabout, that makes this Lounge so London!
 This is a unique view that you wouldn’t find anywhere else, and it is unbeatable.

 The location of the Intercontinental Park Lane itself is fantastic, just a short walk from Knightsbridge and its designer shops.
 In the other direction, you can stroll to Regent street for the Apple Store, Hamley’s Toy Shop, Selfridges, as well as the lively bars and Michelin Starred restaurants in Soho and W1.

 As I outlined above, the Intercontinental is directly across the Hyde Park corner roundabout from the new Peninsula Hotel London, which is a couple of doors down from the boutique hotel The Wellesley.
 A minute further into Knightsbridge and you reach the Mandarin Oriental, which looks out upon Regents Park and which is also situated opposite the SPG hotel, the Sheraton Park Tower.

 The entrance of the hotel is directly opposite the Four Seasons Park Lane in London and about a 30-second walk from the tower that is the Hilton Park Lane which also has a Club Lounge (with good food but uninspiring view).
-The Hilton is not a favourite of mine as it is set in a 1960’s tower block and it feels rather dated.
+The Hilton is not a favorite of mine as it is set in a 1960’s tower block and it feels rather dated.
 A few blocks down from the Hilton is the Sheraton Grand which I have also reviewed and has a Club Lounge.
 The JW Marriott Grosvenor hotel overlooking Hyde Park is also a short walk up Park Lane and also features an Executive Lounge.

 The only hotel that isn’t close by is the Langham London which has the second-best Club Lounge in London.
 More on that below.
 The Langham is around a 20-minute walk north wast on the far side of Oxford Street.